kstastny/workshop-rabbitmq-messaging/notes.md

 * I want to use this workshop as an opportunity to exchange experience and knowledge, discuss problems and find possible solutions
 * the examples are just that, examples.
 Often duplicate code is kept for sake of clarity and easy reference

+### Exercise 1 - Message Publishing

+* Console.WriteLine is meant as CLI, logger is just logger
+* Solution
+    * notice one connection
+    * lock when sending - channel is not thread safe
+    * set content type
+    * set message type

 ### Failures in Publishing

 * Acknowledgements and Confirms